canarytrace/documentation/README.md

 ---

 - [Canarytrace Documentation](https://canarytrace.com/)
-- Do you found an error or have you a question, please create [issue](https://github.com/canarytrace/documentation/issues), Thanks 👍
+- Do you found an error or have you a question, please create [issue](https://github.com/canarytrace/documentation/issues/new/choose), Thanks 👍

 ---

-## For development
+## Download and build offline documentation

 This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.